-- Now after adding the stopper stitches the finish with needle and thread.
-Make sure to pay attention to threads while stitching as they may cause hurdles in continuous flow of the zips.
+- Now after adding the stopper stitches finish with needle and thread.
+Make sure to pay attention to threads while stitching as they may cause hurdles in a continuous flow of the zips.

 Sometimes after zipping the zipper may be isolated.
-This becomes happen due to the slider.
+This becomes happens due to the slider.